Doping talk rears its head after Russian swimmers win

 1 of8 The United States' Ryan Murphy, right, gives a thumbs up to Evgeny Rylov, of Russian Olympic Committee, after Rylov won the men's 200-meter backstroke final at the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
 David Goldman/AP Show More Show Less

-4 of8 Ryan Murphy, and Bryce Mefford, of the United States, start the men's 200-meter backstroke semifinal at the 2020 Summer Olympics, Thursday, July 29, 2021, in Tokyo, Japan.
-Morry Gash/AP Show More Show Less
+4 of8 Ryan Murphy, of United States, swims in the men's 200-meter backstroke final at the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
+Jae C. Hong/AP Show More Show Less

 5 of8 Evgeny Rylov, of Russian Olympic Committee, swims to win the gold medal for the men's 200-meter backstroke finalat the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
 Gregory Bull/AP Show More Show Less

-6 of8 Ryan Murphy, of United States, swims in the men's 200-meter backstroke final at the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
-Jae C. Hong/AP Show More Show Less
+6 of8 Evgeny Rylov, of the Russian Olympic Committee, swims to victory in the men's 200m backstroke final at the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
+Jeff Roberson/AP Show More Show Less

 7 of8 Evgeny Rylov, of Russian Olympic Committee, white cap, dives off the starting block to swim in the men's 200-meter backstroke final at the 2020 Summer Olympics, Friday, July 30, 2021, in Tokyo, Japan.
 David Goldman/AP Show More Show Less